 - If driving from Perth, allow 12 – 14 hours.
 We don’t recommend driving on country roads after sunset.

-- Qantas airways operate daily flights to and from Exmouth (Learmonth airport).
+- Qantas airways operate twice daily flights to and from Exmouth (Learmonth airport).

 - We can arrange transfers from Exmouth town to Coral Bay (Have a look at our Plan Your Trip page).

-- Various car hire companies are also available from Exmouth and airport
+- Various car hire companies are also available from Exmouth and the airport

-- We can also arrange a scenic flight transfer along the Ningaloo Reef from the airport to Coral Bay – price on application.
+- We can also arrange scenic flight transfers along the Ningaloo Reef from the airport to Coral Bay – price on application.